mostlybob/dockersnips/README.md

 Successfully built da4b4fcd6b70
 ```

 The `-t <tagname>` switch is optional, but it's probably a good habit to have when your `docker images` command starts showing dozens(!) of images.
-I may need to brush up my housekeepingskills.
+I may need to brush up my housekeeping skills.

 -----